-There are three (3) outstanding Absentee Ballots and no (0) Provisional Ballots after the Polls Close on April 4, 2017.
+All Absentee Ballots were returned and there are no (0) Provisional Ballots after the Polls Closed on April 3, 2018.

 2018 Election Dates

 February 20 – April 3 – August 14 – November 6